Mountains, a four-tiered waterfall, and hiking trails to deep gorges

 In the fall, the Okukuji area is vibrant with brilliant red and gold leaves, and bursting with green during the summer.
 Springtime finds the land filled with the many colors of blooming flowers, and in winter, it's a snow-covered wonderland with massive hanging icicles.

-The Okukuji area offers excellent camping, hiking, and fishing.
+The Okukuji area offers excellent camping, mountain climbing, and fishing.
 Trails take you right up to the waterfalls or along the rims of the area's many gorges.
-The area is dotted with spas and resorts, some of which offer hot springs where swimsuits are allowed.
+The area is dotted with spas and resorts.

 You can also hike up Mt.
 Yamizo.
 Ibaraki's highest peak offers spectacular views not only of the area but also of Tochigi and Fukushima prefectures.
 At its summit is Yamizomine-jinja Shrine and Nichirinji Temple.